sallyxp/Work-Day-Scheduler/README.md

 ## Tests

 1. Does the page open at the given location?
-2. Is the Multiple choice quiz displayed if 'Start Quiz' is clicked?
-3. Does the timer deduct 10 seconds if a question is answered incorrectly?
+2. Is today's date and format correctly displayed?
+3. Is information (previously entered and saved) retrieved correctly and in the correct location?
+4. Does the screen layout match the original specification, including colours?

 4. Does the correct score display at the end of the program?

 ---